 The knife balance point of this utility knife is at the handle behind the curved cap.
 It makes the knife back heavy, which I don’t recommend on a utility knife.
 When it comes to a utility knife, you use the knife on special occasions.
 You use it for smaller produce like fruit and precision work that still requires a cutting board.
 In this case, I would prefer a middle-balanced balance point from where you grip or pinch the knife.
 And if you use it for more precise work at the knife tip, then I prefer a slightly front-heavy balance point but not back-heavy, which in my opinion defeats the purpose of a utility knife.

 The knife handle is made of Ebony Wood that sits comfortably in your hand.
 It has a slightly curved belly that sits snugly around your fingers.
 It also has a butt at the end of the handle, which prevents you from slipping.

 Everything is nicely flushed, there are no protrusions on the handle or at the rivets.
 The polish on the spine and the choil are good.
 There is no shrinkage of the wooden handle, either.

 My Conclusion & Recommendation

-Quility control and heat treatment of the German Steel are excellent and better than most other brands that sell the same steel type.
-The balance point of this utility knife and the knife profile just does not fit correctly.
-It is a mini version of a Chef’s knife without the knuckle clearance.
-It simply failed as a utility knife, which is a shame since the knife itself is from a good quility.
-They do sell an 8.2-inch Chef’s knife, and if the quility is the same as this version, then I can recommend the Chef’s knife but skip this 5-inch utility knife.
+Quality control and heat treatment of the German Steel are excellent and better than most other brands that sell the same steel type.
+The balance point of this utility knife and the knife profile just do not fit correctly.
+It is a mini version of a Chef’s knife without knuckle clearance.
+It simply failed as a utility knife, which is a shame since the knife itself is of good quality.
+They do sell an 8.2-inch Chef’s knife, and if the quality is the same as this version, then I can recommend the Chef’s knife but skip this 5-inch utility knife.

 🛒S H O P: